maniospas/Blombly/docs/advanced/libraries.md

 ## loop

-This provides methods to simplify list creation from iterables, as well as a couple of alternatives for constructing nameless iterators within loop bodies without naming them or needing additional commands.
+This library provides methods to simplify list creation from iterables, as well as a couple of alternatives for constructing nameless iterators within loop bodies without naming them or needing additional commands.
 It achieves this